-Turtle Lodge Trading Post Inc. (TLTP) is an Indigenous owned home-based wholesale/retail company in Clayton, (Almonte) Ontario.
+Turtle Lodge Trading Post Inc. (TLTP) is an Indigenous owned home-based mail order wholesale/retail company in Clayton, (Almonte) Ontario.

 TLTP carries whole leaf organic Semah, a variety of Sages, Sweetgrass (loose & braids), a variety of other herbs and shells, broadcloth, pouches, art crafts, and much, much more.

 For years we watched good people struggle with uncertainties about the availability, cost, quality & source for their ceremonial medicines & tools.
 Thus TLTP was born.
 Since 2006, we have made it our mission to become a trusted source for these products.
 We believe it is this care & concern for quality & respect for the plant world that allow us to offer the level of excellence that our customers have come to expect.

 We are located on 10 acres of mostly bush land in Clayton, Ontario.
 We don’t have a physical store, per say.
 Just rooms full of shelves and bins.
 The entire first level (and then some) of our house has been converted for business use as we’ve grown.
 We operate by appointment for pick up, and are mainly a mail order company, plus we have “Turtle on the Road” where you can find us with a table of products on a regular bi-weekly/monthly basis at various locations, such as the Kumik Elder's Lodge & the Wabano Centre for Indigenous Health.
 This business model allows us more time for family and the land, and the flexibility to continue studies, attend lodges and gatherings and support other amazing people and organizations that are doing wonderful things.